 For something so amazing, and that can be so difficult, the mechanics are actually quite simple.

 An egg is released from your ovary.

-If it runs into a sperm at the right time, it’s fertilized — that’s conception.
+If it runs into a sperm at the right time at the fallopian tube, it’s fertilized — that’s conception.

 Once an egg is fertilized, it becomes a zygote.

 Now, it travels down the fallopian tube, growing from a zygote to an embryo, as it increases in size.

 It finally makes its way to the uterus and attaches itself to the wall.

 There it stays, with the cells dividing, and dividing again.